 I come from a family of creatives.
-My brother is a director and videographer for commercials and documentaries, my sister is a passionate writer, and my mother is a interior designer.
+My brother is a director and videographer for commercials and documentaries, my sister is a passionate writer, and my mother is an interior designer.

 I recently left the corporate world to pursue my passion for wedding photography.
 I jumped all in, heart first.
 I left the comfort of a stable paycheck and job security.
 Although it can be scary at times, it's the best decision I've ever made.
-I can't tell you how grateful I am to do what I love because it means everything to me.
+I can't tell you how grateful I am to do what I love.

-When I’m not shooting weddings, I like to travel and document different cultures and world issues.
+When I’m not photographing weddings I like to travel and document different parts of the world.
 Before I was a full-time photographer I managed projects to fight plastic pollution and climate change in Alaska, South Africa, Panama, Maldives, Paris and Jamaica.
 When I'm not documenting the beauty of life you can find me doing yoga, sailing, skiing, rock climbing, surfing or hanging out with friends at the beach.
 I love exploring everything that mother nature has to offer.